-Discussion in 'Health News and Research unrelated to ME/CFS' started by Andy, Nov 10, 2017.
+Discussion in 'Other health news and research' started by Andy, Nov 10, 2017.

 Full article at https://www.newscientist.com/articl...tive-it-may-actually-be-a-carb-making-you-ill

 I agree that wheat really isn't worth the trouble but .. onions and garlic? nooooooo! ha ha.
 I might experiment with cutting them out but they're my base for...everything

 Your breakfasts must be interesting experiences...